prash5t/Kpop-Chat/README.md

 # Kpop Chat

-To say: Mobile app that connects user with AI Kpop fans to chat about Kpop related stuffs and share common interests.
+Mobile app that connects user with AI Kpop fans to chat about Kpop related stuffs and share common interests.

 ##### Used services: